aSopha/MF-ST/readme.md

 ToDo:

-Score system
+1. Score system
-Add more enemies
+2. Add more enemies
-Add different weapon types
+3. Add different weapon types
-Add actual sprites instead of these placeholders
+4. Add actual sprites instead of these placeholders
+5. Add prices to the store
+6. Add changing prices